merkle-open/SitecoreBlog/docs/_posts/2024-01-09-exm-campaign-dispatch-queued.md

 ![Campaign Manager](../files/2024/01/09/exm-dispatch-campaign-manager.png "Campaign Manger")

-We saw the status is ==Queuing==, the columns *Sent to*, *Skipped*, *Unprocessed* and *Failed* showed all a 0 so we felt lucky and thougth that was just a hickup maybe because the huge amount of contacts and we resetted the status and why tried to send it out an another time - after some 2 or 3 minutes - same issue again. :unamused:
+We saw the status is <b>Queuing</b>, the columns *Sent to*, *Skipped*, *Unprocessed* and *Failed* showed all a 0 so we felt lucky and thougth that was just a hickup maybe because the huge amount of contacts and we resetted the status and why tried to send it out an another time - after some 2 or 3 minutes - same issue again. :unamused:

 #### Reporting mail